 Right after her graduation on May of 2012 she began studying harpsichord, piano and organ with Dr. David Heller; an outstanding recitalist, pedagogue and concert organist from Trinity University.

 She has taught beginner-intermediate piano for more than ten years at several music academies in Mexico and San Antonio and privately as well.
-She is currently teaching at her own home studio, Piano Stone Oak, located in the Stone Oak area on Canyon Golf and Wilderness Oak.
+She is currently offering online lessons only.

 This last October she was nominated to be a recipient of the 2018 Steinway Top Teacher Award.
 An award presented to teachers across the US and Canada who have exemplified excellence and commitment to teaching and inspiring young people in the study of piano performance.